ZacApelt/5-axis-3d-printer/README.md

 # 5-axis-3d-printer
-Development a usable 5-axis slicer to improve the strength, model complexity, and surface finish of FDM parts
+Development of a usable 5-axis slicer to improve the strength, model complexity, and surface finish of FDM parts

 ## Current progress